Posts

 There is only one way that we can effectively live out the convictions of the Christian life, and that is by the empowering reality of the indwelling Holy Spirit.
 As we get a new revelation of His reality and Person within us, and surrender entirely to His control and directorship, those convictions become flesh in us, and the beauty of His life will be seen.
 The Holy Spirit knows how to represent Jesus well and, in becoming the message, our communication of the message, is received much more easily.

 In short, we need a new reliance on the indwelling Holy Spirit.
 We need to live life as one utterly abandoned to the cause of accurately representing Jesus to our world.
-Friends, we need to be convincing.
-I will close with the same thoughts from Selwyn Hughes in his devotional ‘Every Day with Jesus’,
+Friends, we need to be convinced about the cause of Christ so that we are convincing in our Christianity.
+I will close with the same thoughts from Selwyn Hughes in his devotional ‘Every Day with Jesus’, “The indwelling of the Holy Spirit gives us a face-lift that makes us APPEAR redeemed, an inner assurance that makes us FEEL redeemed and reinforces every part of our personality so that we ACT redeemed.
+It is the Spirit who makes the convinced convincing.”

 My challenge to each of us is to live life in such a way that people will grow to love the Jesus we represent.